zchrissirhcz/neon_sim/README.md

 # neon_sim

-ARM NEON Intrinsics implementation in C++, for accurate understanding of each "neon function".
+ARM NEON Intrinsics implementation in C, for accurate understanding of each "neon function".

 ## Usage